n4demo/learn-to-run-apps-on-AKS/README.md

 7. If you have no storage provisioned - click **Create Storage** and wait for it to complete and displaying a terminal prompt

-## From now on all commands will be executed by copying from browser to the AZ CLI:
+## All commands can be executed by copying from browser to the AZ CLI: >_

 7. Check the version of the AZ command: